 However in 2016 dance in Bristol was a key focus for our then Co-Director Katie Keeler “It felt like Theatre Bristol had a job to do: to shine a light on dance in the city”.
 You can read some of Katie’s thoughts in the showcase article, Dance Futures and read about our plans for 2017 onwards in Dance Futures 2.

-As part of her work Katie had a lot of meetings, with funders, producers, presenters, regional partners, students and professional practitioners.
+Throughout 2016 met with funders, producers, presenters, regional partners, students and professional practitioners.
 Below are some of the results of those conversations, along with the other ways we currently support and develop dance.
-We will be building on the momentum of 2016 this year and in April will publish a paper describing how we will do this.

 - We held a Dance Matters meeting in March 2016